Trebacz/Glasshousestore/wp-content/plugins/ecr-google-customer-reviews/readme.txt

 3. The settings page for Google Customer Reviews for WooCommerce plugin

 == Frequently Asked Questions ==

+= How do I add GTINs (Global Trade Item Numbers) to my products to enable Product Reviews? =

+Edit each product in WooCommerce.
+In the "Product data" panel, click on the "Inventory" tab.
+You should see a new field labeled "GTIN".
+Enter your UPC, EAN, or ISBN for the product and click "Update".

 = Why is the survey opt-in not showing up? =